computervisionpro/parking-space-count/README.md

 # Parking space count
 This project uses a YOLOv8-trained model to count the available parking space.
 It further showcases how we can use OpenVINO for faster inference.

-The dataset to train the model was downloaded from [here](https://public.roboflow.com/object-detection/pklot)
+The dataset to train the model was downloaded from Roboflow.

 ### Requirements: